mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/quick-start/index.md

 #### Check the Kubernetes client version

-Many important Kubernetes functions _do not work_ if your client is outdated.
+Many important Kubernetes functions **do not work** if your client is outdated.
-You can verify the version of `kubectl` you have installed is supported by running the following command:
+You can verify that the version of `kubectl` you have installed is supported by running the following command:

 ```bash
 kubectl version --short=true